-The Resident Inspectors programme uses trained L&Q residents to help us to review the quality of our services.
-Resident Inspectors work alongside L&Q staff to inspect key service areas, review how services are delivered in practice and make recommendations for improvement.
+Our Resident Inspectors programme uses trained L&Q residents to help us to inspect key service areas, review how services are delivered in practice and make recommendations for improvement.

 Why become a Resident Inspector?

-The training and support you will get as a Resident Inspector will help to build your skills and confidence in the following areas:
+The training and support you'll get as a Resident Inspector will help to build your skills and confidence in the following areas:

 - Report writing